 The Minister of Infrastructure and Communities has confirmed the deconstruction of the original Champlain Bridge following the commissioning of the new Samuel De Champlain Bridge, which is scheduled for June 2019.
 By letter dated May 3, 2018, the Minister confirmed that the Corporation was mandated to undertake the deconstruction of the Champlain Bridge, in accordance with the sustainable development principles upheld by the Corporation.
 The Corporation is in the process of developing a deconstruction strategy that will involve a precise scheduling of the methods used for deconstruction as well as ongoing transportation and material recovery planning to minimize the environmental effects and the impacts on surrounding residents.
-Since the deconstruction project cannot be estimated.
+Since the deconstruction method has not yet been determined, the financial implications of the deconstruction project cannot be estimated.